 Some veterinarians and veterinary technicians undergo further training to specialize in a specific field of medicine.
-Veterinarians who specialize in behavior know how to treat behavioral problems in animals such as aggression, barking when left alone, or fighting with other animals in the home.
-Behaviorists are trained to determine the root cause(s) of a problem behavior such as fear, anxiety, or lack of training.
-Sometimes the root cause is an underlying medical condition.
+Veterinarians who specialize in Behavior know how to treat behavioral problems in animals, such as aggression, anxiety, or fear.
+Behaviorists are trained to determine the root cause(s) of a problem behavior, including possible underlying medical conditions.